Advancement & Opportunities

 Recruitment Practices

 To facilitate the induction of talented individuals, we have established multiple recruitment channels and career development paths.
-We seek individuals who share our organisational values and demonstrate characteristics such as the pursuit of excellence and continuous improvements, proactivity in problem-solving, a commitment to customers services, and a desire for continuous learning.
-Training and development opportunities will be provided to support their personal and professional growth.
+We seek individuals who share our organisational values and demonstrate characteristics such as the pursuit of excellence and continuous improvements, proactivity in problem-solving, a commitment to customers service, and a desire for continuous improvement.
+Training and development opportunities are provided to support their personal and professional growth.

-In Hong Kong, our leadership development programmes and training schemes, including graduate development programmes, focusing on general management capabilities, professional expertise, and technical apprenticeships, ensure a steady influx of young talent to drive our business forward.
+In Hong Kong, our leadership development programmes and training schemes, including graduate development programmes, which focus on general management capabilities, professional expertise, and technical apprenticeships, ensure a steady influx of young talent to drive our business forward.

 Employee Learning and Development